Master of Science in Marketing Courses

 MKT-620: Consumer Behavior

-The course focuses on the consumer market's behavior by investigating the psychological, sociological, economic, and anthropological theoretical and research based influences.
-Designing effective marketing strategies, using the knowledge of these influences, will be explored.
+This course focuses on the market's consumer behavior by investigating its psychological, sociological, economic, and anthropological influences, both theoretical and research based.
+Designing effective marketing strategies will be explored using the knowledge of these influences.

 MKT-625: Strategic Internet Marketing